Updated: Sep 11

 Avoid strong odors – perfume, cologne, alcohol, marijuana

 Light perfume and cologne is okay, but the scent of alcohol or marijuana is not.
-Smelling like alcohol or marijuana makes you look unprofessional, and it destroys your credibility with the judge.
-You also need to remember that you will be in a confined space with other people and should be courteous to their senses.
+Smelling like alcohol or marijuana makes you look unprofessional, and it hurts your credibility with the judge.
+You also need to remember that you will be in a confined space with others.

 If you have questions about what to wear to court, follow this simple rule: